Intellectual Ventures settles patent case against Altera

 IV, founded in 2000, has raised about $6 billion from investors and says it creates an organized mechanism for innovators to capitalize on their ideas.
 However, critics in the technology industry say patent litigation and royalty payments have become a burdensome tax on innovation, and that firms like IV that do not primarily make products are taking advantage of the system.

-In October, sources told Reuters that Intellectual Ventures had curtailed its patent buying while it tried to raise another $3 billion.
+In October, sources told Reuters that Intellectual Ventures had curtailed its patent buying while it tried to raise $3 billion more.
 They said the company had pushed back the closing dates on some patent deals and bowed out of others.

 Earlier this month, the U.S. House of Representatives passed a bill aimed at making it harder for patent assertion entities to file lawsuits.
-In the Senate, Patrick Leahy, a Vermont Democrat and chairman of the Judiciary Committee, and Mike Lee, a Republican from Utah, have introduced a similar bill.
+Democratic Senator Patrick Leahy of Vermont, chair of the Judiciary Committee, and Senator Mike Lee, a Republican from Utah, have also introduced a similar bill.
 A Senate hearing on the issue is scheduled for next week.

 The case in U.S. District Court, District of Delaware is Intellectual Ventures I LLC and Intellectual Ventures II LLC vs. Altera Corp et al., 10-1065.